RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 ====================================================

 Generic aerodynamic surfaces can be used to model aerodynamic forces based on force and moment coefficients.
-The :class:`rocketpy.GenericSurface` class is a parent class for all generic surfaces.
-The :class:`rocketpy.LinearGenericSurface` class is a child class of :class:`rocketpy.GenericSurface` and is used to model aerodynamic forces based on linear force and moment coefficients.
+The :class:`rocketpy.GenericSurface` receives the coefficients as functions of the angle of attack, side slip angle, Mach number, Reynolds number, pitch rate, yaw rate, and roll rate.

+The :class:`rocketpy.LinearGenericSurface` class model aerodynamic forces based the force and moment coefficients derivatives.
+The coefficients are derivatives of the force and moment coefficients with respect to the angle of attack, side slip angle, Mach number, Reynolds number, pitch rate, yaw rate, and roll rate.

+These classes allows the user to be less dependent on the built-in aerodynamic surfaces and to define their own aerodynamic coefficients.

-Both classes base their coeffcient on the definition of the aerodynamic frame of reference.
+Both classes base their coefficient on the definition of the aerodynamic frame of reference.

 Aerodynamic Frame